More4 News

-More4 News was a daily news programme on the More4 digital television channel in the United Kingdom, airing Monday to Friday from 8.00 pm to 8.30 pm from 2005 to 2009.
+More4 News was a daily news programme on the More4 digital television channel in the United Kingdom, that aired Monday to Friday from 8.00 pm to 8.30 pm from 2005 to 2009.

 History

 More4 News launched at the inception of the More4 channel on 10 October 2005.
 As a consequence of the advertising slowdown during the 2009 recession, the programme was cancelled, the last broadcast airing on 18 December 2009.

 It was the sister programme of the Channel 4 News and was nominated by the Royal Television Society as the News Programme of the Year, 2007.